 In the time since this essay was published, allegations have appeared in the media of sexual misconduct on the part of several institutional animal advocacy leadership figures, including Nick Cooney, a former campaign coordinator for Farm Sanctuary, and most recently, former Executive Vice President of Mercy for animals.
 These develoments inspired the new Humane Myth essay, "Domination Games: Coming to terms with a culture of power abuse in the institutional animal advocacy movement."
 The essay below explores the role Mr. Cooney has played in rationalizing cynical advocacy tactics, including meat industry collaboration.
 Notably, like Bruce Friedrich, formerly of Farm Sanctuary and PETA, Mr. Cooney uses the phrase "personal purity" to marginalize the mindset of those whose activism is guided by a moral code, including a commitment not to participate in the use and killing of other beings, nor to partner with, praise or enrich those who do.

-How animal rights activists are being manipulated to believe
+How animal rights activists are being manipulated

 their greatest asset is harmful to the cause